venkatraj/js-notes/Part 1/06. Advanced working with functions/6.6 Function object, NFE/Function object, NFE.md

   console.log(`Hello, ${who}`);
 };
 ```
-Another advantage of using NFE is that you can call the function itself (recurive call).
+Another advantage of using NFE is that you can call the function itself (recursive call).
 Consider the following examples.
 ```js
 let sayHi = function func(who) {
   if (who) {